Home / Resume / Education / Teacher Examples

 Use the same bullet format

-Action verb + task + result works for student teaching too.
-Replace school names with your placement school.
+Action verb plus task plus result works for student teaching too.
+Replace school names with your placement school, and name the cooperating teacher's grade band.

 Scale the metrics appropriately

 You may have data for a single unit or quarter rather than a full year.
 That is fine.
-Include what you have.
+Include what you have, such as a 15% gain on a unit assessment.

 Frequently asked questions

 Use them as templates.
-Replace all specifics with your actual experience, schools, and student data.
+Replace all specifics with your actual experience, schools, grade bands, and student data.
+A reader can tell when an example was copied verbatim, and the grade levels or scores may not be yours.

-3 to 5 bullets per teaching position.
-Each should include an action verb, what you did, and a measurable outcome.
+Use 3 to 5 bullets per teaching position.
+Each should include an action verb, what you taught or built, and a measurable outcome such as a MAP or DIBELS gain.

 How do I format student outcome data?